JM-Lemmi/ical-relay/README.md

 ### AddURL

-A URL pointed to another ical, whose entries should be added to the final calendar.
+A list of URLs pointing to other icals, whose entries should be added to the final calendar.